grshane/attack-theatre/sites/all/modules/slick/README.txt

 OPTIONAL INTEGRATION:
 --------------------------------------------------------------------------------
 Slick supports enhancements and more complex layouts.
-- Colorbox
+- Colorbox, to have grids/slides that open up image/video/audio in overlay.
-- Photobox
+- Photobox, idem ditto.
-- Picture, to get truly responsive image using art direction technique.
+- Picture, to get truly responsive image.
   D8 in core: Responsive image.
-- Media, including media_youtube, media_vimeo, and media_soundcloud.
+- Media, including media_youtube, media_vimeo, and media_soundcloud, to have
+  fairly variant slides: image, video, audio, or a mix of em.
   D8: Media entity, or isfield.
 - Field Collection, to add Overlay image/audio/video over the main image stage, with additional basic Scald integration for the image/video/audio overlay.